 Record class has a couple of other functions which should rather be properties like

-So generally the antipattern that I named:
+So generally it’s the anti-pattern, which I name:

 I remember the name, I have no idea how to write it